HTTP Client Integration

 }

-Use these when you know which failures are part of the contract.
+Use these when one specific failure status is part of the contract.

 | Handler | HTTP status | Produces |